 1Sustainable almond farming utilizes production practices that are economically viable and are based upon scientific research, common sense and a respect for the environment, neighbors and employees.
 The result is a plentiful, nutritious and safe food product.

 The Four R’s of Nutrient Management in Almonds

 Maximizing the use efficiency of applied nutrients in almonds will result in improved yields, reduced input costs and less potential for off-site movement into ground and surface water.
 Efficient nutrient management can be accomplished by following the Four R’s:

-- Applying at the right rate – Matching tree and crop demand with supply, taking into consideration the contribution of nutrients from all sources, including fertilizer, organic nitrogen, water and soil.
+- Applying at the right rate – Matching tree and almond crop demand with supply, taking into consideration the contribution of nutrients from all sources, including fertilizer, organic nitrogen, water and soil.

 - Applying at the right time – Spoon-fed applications during the growing season to maximize uptake and minimize loss potential.

 - Applying in the right place – To ensure delivery to the active root zone.